Increasing awareness – and increasing our team! - The Lily Foundation

 Maria O’Hanlon joined us at the start of the year to support our expanding research portfolio.
 Having gained a degree in Biomedical Sciences at Nottingham Trent University, Maria went on to study her Masters at Newcastle, where she spent time in the Newcastle Fertility Centre and crossed paths with the team working in the field of IVF and, in particular, mitochondrial donation.

 “Joining the Lily team has been the best start to my year,” she said.
-“I’m really looking forward to getting involved in the research projects The Lily Foundation are funding, meeting patients affected by mito, and collaborating with clinicians and researchers dedicated to enhancing treatments and deepening our understanding of the disease.”
+“I’m really looking forward to getting involved in the research projects The Lily Foundation are funding, meeting patients affected by mitochondrial disease, and collaborating with clinicians and researchers dedicated to enhancing treatments and deepening our understanding of the disease.”

 The research team hit the road